Skip to main content

 Children

 Children are prone to trips and falls and you should always do a safety inspection of potential play areas, both at home and when you are out.
-The Royal Society for the Prevention of Accidents (RoSPA) provides detailed information about how you can assist in reducing childhood accidents in your home.
+Serious falls can take place on stairs and from windows and balconies.

 • Home safety